 (5) MESSAGES FROM GOVERNOR

 This order of business allows for messages from the Governor to be read.
 They include bills signed, vetoed, or bills allowed to become law without Governor's signature as well as special proclamations.
-Messages from the Governor may be read at any time.

 (6) MESSAGES FROM SENATE